 About me

 Welcome to my website.
-I am an Academy of Finland postdoctoral researcher based in the Karelian Institute at the University of Eastern Finland (UEF).
-My current project, funded by the Academy of Finland (2022-2025), explores whether, why, and how the state creates a situation where refugees and asylum seekers are kept indeterminately waiting.
+I am a Research Council of Finland postdoctoral researcher based in the Karelian Institute at the University of Eastern Finland (UEF).
+My current project, funded by the Research Council of Finland (2022-2025), explores whether, why, and how the state creates a situation where refugees and asylum seekers are kept indeterminately waiting.
 In so doing, it is geographically focused on the Rohingya refugees in the camps of Bangladesh and the asylum seekers residing in different reception centers in Finland.
-I am also working on my book project titled Sovereign Atonement: Citizenship, Territory and the State along the Borders of Bangladesh and India under contract with Cambridge University Press.
+I am the author of Sovereign Atonement: Citizenship, Territory and the State at the Bangladesh-India Border, Cambridge University Press.

 At the Institute, my works directly engage with the university's strategic program that focuses specifically on the profiling area of “cultural encounters, mobilities and borders.”
 As such, I work independently and in close collaboration with colleagues on and around the issues of politics of categories in relation to borders.
 In recognition of my contribution to the field, I have been awarded the 2023 Stanley D. Brunn Junior Scholar Award by the Political Geography Specialty Group of the American Association of Geographers (AAG).